-A total of 15 eligible Every Body Active (EBA) grant applications had been approved to date, with 6 additional applications for this month.
+A total of 15 eligible Every Body Active (EBA) grant applications have been approved to date, with 6 additional applications for this month.
 The EBA grants continue to be publicised through Council and Sport Northern Ireland staff and websites, and social media channels.

 Every Body Active 2020 Small grants Approved to date (15 applications) 6 Applications this call (January 2018) Annual budget Approved spend to date No.of apps.
-Proposed funding award this call Funding balance after approvals Totals £35,907 £14,188 6 £11,728 £9,900
+Proposed funding award this call Funding balance after approvals Totals £35,907 £14,188 6 £11,728 £9,900 app II, II ۶l· ıg